cloud8877-source/property-agent-landing-page-template/CLOUDFLARE_DEPLOYMENT.md

    - Click "Save and Deploy"
    - Cloudflare will build and deploy your site automatically

-### Method 2: Wrangler CLI
+### Method 2: Wrangler CLI (Alternative)

-If you prefer using the command line:
+If you prefer using the command line for manual deployments:

 ```bash
 # Install Wrangler CLI